Kong/docs.konghq.com/app/mesh/1.5.x/features/vault.md

 The output should print a Vault token that you then provide as the `conf.fromCp.auth.token` value of the `Mesh` object.

 {:.note}
-> Be aware there are some failure modes where the `vault` CLI will return a token that is invalid even though an error was encountered (for example, if the policy creation in step 3 fails then the `vault` command in step 4 will return a token but will also expose an error).
-In such situations, using `jq` to parse the output will hide the error message provided in the `vault` CLI output.
-It may be useful to manually parse the output instead of using `jq` so that the full output of the `vault` CLI command is available.
+> **Note:** There are some failure modes where the `vault` CLI still returns a token even though an error was encountered and the token is invalid.
+For example, if the policy creation fails in the previous step, then the `vault token create` command both returns a token and exposes an error.
+In such situations, using `jq` to parse the output hides the error message provided in the `vault` CLI output.
+Manually parse the output instead of using `jq` so that the full output of the `vault` CLI command is available.

 ### Configure Mesh